KU School of Medicine–Wichita

 Wichita, KS, 67214

-Locally, the vaccine will be available at the Center for Clinical Research and its mobile unit, which will travel to high-risk areas in Wichita and the surrounding region.
-The project will be overseen by Tiffany Schwasinger-Schmidt, M.D., Ph.D., director of the center and assistant professor in the KU School of Medicine-Wichita Department of Internal Medicine.
-Physicians from the department and staff in the Office of Research also will be assisting in conducting the trial.
+Locally, the vaccine will be available at KU Wichita Center for Clinical Research and its mobile unit, which will travel to high-risk areas in Wichita and the surrounding region.
+The mobile unit will arrive in Wichita the week of Thanksgiving and will be located at community partners.
+It will be in Wichita for two weeks for the initial vaccination and two weeks for the follow-up dose one month later.
+The project is being overseen by Tiffany Schwasinger-Schmidt, M.D., Ph.D., director of the center and assistant professor in the KU School of Medicine-Wichita Department of Internal Medicine.
+Physicians from the Department of Internal Medicine and staff in the Office of Research also are assisting in conducting the trial.

 "We are so excited to have assembled a strong partnership among researchers at KU and Children's Mercy to offer this vaccination to Kansans," said Schwasinger-Schmidt.
 "We know that prevention through vaccination will be key in stopping the spread and devastating effects of this virus."

-Plans call for the recruitment of around 1,500 participants from the Kansas-Missouri region.
+There is an overall goal to recruit 1,200 participants in Kansas with 200 being enrolled at the KU Wichita CCR site.
 Adults over the age of 18 who are considered high-risk for encountering COVID-19 will be recruited into the study, and participants will be randomized to determine who receives the vaccine.
 Individuals who are staying home and drastically limiting contact with others likely will not be eligible.
 Two out of every three participants will receive the vaccine, with the third receiving a placebo.
 Once the trial is concluded, participants receiving the placebo will be eligible to receive the vaccine.

-Castro said results of a pilot study of this vaccine were published recently in the prestigious medical journal, The Lancet, and showed promising results on more than 1,000 clinical trial participants.
+Results of a pilot study of this vaccine were published in the prestigious medical journal, The Lancet, and showed promising results on more than 1,000 clinical trial participants.
 Side effects appear to be mild as well, with mostly headaches, body aches and fatigue reported.
 Within these participants, there were no serious adverse events reported.

 To be considered for the clinical trial and receive the vaccine, adults may follow one of these options: